anderpups/cmes_v2_scripts/README.md

    1. Create folder `sudo mkdir /etc/polkit-1/localauthority/50-local`.

-   1. Create a file at `/etc/polkit-1/localauthority/50-local/10-pi.network-permissions.pkla` with the below content.
+   1. Create a file at `/etc/polkit-1/localauthority/50-local/10-pi.network-permissions.pkla` with the below info.
 This assumes the user running the script is `pi`.

        ```ini
        [Let pi user modify system settings for network]